dconnolly/draft-connolly-cfrg-hpke-mlkem/draft-connolly-cfrg-hpke-mlkem.md

 public-key hybrid encryption is desireable.
 HPKE is the leading modern protocol for public-key encryption, and ML-KEM as a post-quantum IND-CCA2-secure KEM fits nicely into HPKE's design.
-Supporting multiple security levels for ML-KEM allow a spectrum of use cases including settings where NIST PQ security category 5 is required.
+Supporting multiple security levels for ML-KEM allows a spectrum of use cases including settings where NIST PQ security category 5 is required.

 ## Not an authenticated KEM {#S-notauth}

-ML-KEM is a plain KEM that does not support the static-ephemeral key exchange that allows HPKE based on Diffie-Hellman based KEMs its (optional) authenticated modes.
+ML-KEM is a plain KEM that does not support the static-static key exchange that allows HPKE based on Diffie-Hellman based KEMs its (optional) authenticated modes.